-For the final devotion, I wanted to share some of the prophecies of our Messiah, followed by snippets from GLORY REVEALED, and then the fulfillment of the prophecy in the Gospels.
+For this, our final devotion, I wanted to share some of the prophecies of our Messiah, followed by snippets from GLORY REVEALED, and then the fulfillment of the prophecy in the Gospels.

 The serpent would bruise the seed of the woman.

-Prophesy: “And I will put enmity between you and the woman, and between your seed and her Seed; He will bruise your head, and you shall bruise His heel.”
-(Gen. 3:15)
+Prophesy: “And I will put enmity between you and the woman, and between your offspring and hers; He will bruise your head, and you shall strike His heel.”
+(Genesis 3:15)

 From GLORY REVEALED: “When I am lifted up,” Jesus said, “I will attract all peoples to myself.”